-In our opinion, because of the significance of the matter described in the "Basis for Adverse Opinion on Governmental Activities" paragraph, the financial statements referred to above do not present fairly the financial position of the governmental activities of the School Administrative Unit No. 19, as of June 30, 2022, or the changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, because of the significance of the matter discussed in the Basis for Adverse and Unmodified Opinions section of the report, the accompanying financial statements do not present fairly the financial position of School Administrative Unit No. 19, as of June 30, 2023, or the changes in financial position in accordance with accounting principles generally accepted in the United States of America.